David-patrick-chuks/Commerce-Bridge/model/test/README.md

 - Cloudinary is used for image storage and hosting
 - Windows-compatible Celery configuration is used (`--pool=solo`)
 - Test results include detailed progress tracking and error reporting
+- New product fields (weight, color, sizes, key_features) are optional and enhance product information

 ## Troubleshooting